JohnLewisandPartners/custom-airflow-plugins/README.md

 This provides an operator that can be used to set the description on a table in BigQuery

 ### BigQuery branch plugin
-This provides an operator that can be used to branch on the result of a BigQuery query Note - the version in master branch only works on airflow 1.10.
+This provides an operator that can be used to branch on the result of a BigQuery query.
+Note - the version in master branch only works on airflow 1.10.
 There is a branch called airflow_1.9 that works on airflow 1.9

 ## Licence